ClusterM/wg-obfuscator/README.md

 * **Initial Handshake Requirement:**
   After starting the obfuscator, no traffic will flow between WireGuard peers until a successful handshake has been established.
   If you restart the obfuscator *without* restarting WireGuard itself, it may take some time for the peers to re-establish the handshake and resume traffic.
 You can speed this up by briefly toggling the WireGuard interface.
+* **IPv6 Support:**
+  The obfuscator does not currently support IPv6.
+It only works with IPv4 addresses and ports.

 ## Credits